sfuhrm/sudoku/README.md

 For valid riddles you'll find in magazines there is only one solution in the list.

+There is also a [CLI client](sudoku-client) that demonstrates the usage of the library.

 ## Including it in your projects

 Please note that the current version is experimental.
 It creates and solves riddles.
 The API will change.